TylerBWright/Moon_Motor_Car_Exchange/README.md

 <li>Review a complete log of all finalized Moon Motor Car Exchange transactions.</li>
 </ol>

 The Moon Motor Car Exchange is preloaded with a total of 9 members with unique emails and passwords and 1 administrator.
-In order to explore all that this application offers, it is recommended to log into a several accounts to conduct transactions and see how it all works together.
+In order to explore all that this application offers, it is recommended to log into several accounts to conduct transactions and see how it all works together.
 Log in as Percy Benjamin to perform administrative functions.
 One also has the option to register a new dummy account.
 Login credentials for each of the preloaded accounts may be found in the <em>UserService.java</em> file.

 Feel free to take a look under the hood and let me know if you have any questions or recommendations to improve on this project.